TM

 • Core Insight

-• The closing sections distinguish canonical definition from downstream applied use.
+• The closing sections keep canonical definition and applied use separate.

 Authority clusters